krasoffski/lsgbc/README.md

 #### Using `make all` target

 Installation with `make all` target performs following steps (requires `make`):
- - Removes `bin` directory in the root of repository.
+ - Removes `bin` directory in the root of repository if any.
  - Creates binary with name `lsgbc` by default for host platform with in `bin` directory.

 #### Without `make` utility